 Zibby Jahns

-Zibby has performed around the world for over two decades, including at the Contemporary Art Center (New Orleans, LA), the Tank (New York, NY), the Dream Community (Taipei, Taiwan), New Orleans Public Library (New Orleans, LA), Theater for the New City (New York, NY), the Music Box Village (New Orleans, LA), Hell & Gone (Brooklyn, NY), Parse Gallery (New Orleans, LA) and Scott Edwards Gallery (New Orleans, LA).
-Their work has been featured in exhibitions at World’s Fair Gallery (Providence, RI), Eli Marsh Gallery (Amherst, MA), Antenna Gallery (New Orleans, LA), Winslow House (Vallejo, CA), and Central Contemporary Art (Providence, RI).
-Zibby has been teaching studio art for 20 years, most recently at Amherst College, RISD and Wheaton College.
+Zibby has performed around the world for over two decades, including at The Contemporary Art Center (New Orleans, LA), The Tank (New York, NY), The Dream Community (Taipei, Taiwan), Theater for the New City (New York, NY), The Music Box Village (New Orleans, LA), Hell & Gone (Brooklyn, NY), New Orleans Public Library (New Orleans, LA), Parse Gallery (New Orleans, LA), and Scott Edwards Gallery (New Orleans, LA).
+Her work has been featured in solo exhibitions at Mehle Gallery (Arabi, LA) and Old Dutch Church (Kingston, NY) and in group shows including the Center for Photography (Kingston, NY), Antenna Gallery (New Orleans, LA), World’s Fair Gallery (Providence, RI), Eli Marsh Gallery (Amherst, MA), Winslow House (Vallejo, CA), Central Contemporary Art (Providence, RI), and The Black Butte Center for Railroad Culture (Weed, CA).
+Zibby has been teaching studio art for 20 years, most recently at Amherst College, RISD, and Wheaton College.